butterfree-cup/ETH-avax-M4-project/README.md

 ### Snowtrace

-You can deploy the smart contract to the Avalanche network using Snowtrace.
+You can deploy the smart contract to the Avalanche Fuji C-Chain network using Snowtrace.
 After deployment, you can monitor transactions, events, and the contract's state on the Snowtrace platform.

 ### MetaMask

 MetaMask is a popular Ethereum wallet extension.
 Connect MetaMask to your Remix IDE and Snowtrace to interact seamlessly with the smart contract.
-Make sure to switch to the Avalanche network on MetaMask when interacting with the deployed contract.
+Make sure to switch to the Avalanche Fuji C-Chain network on MetaMask when interacting with the deployed contract.

 ## Smart Contract Deployment